drewww/prism/_sources/making-a-roguelike/part7.rst.txt

    local seed = tostring(os.time())
    local mapbuilder = levelgen(prism.RNG(seed), prism.actors.Player(), 60, 30)

 Now run the game!
-You'll be exploring a totally sick classic Rogue style map with some caverns and pits all around the room!
+You'll be exploring a map reminiscent of Rogue but with a lot more pits to kick kobolds into.

 Descending to the next part
 ---------------------------

+We've developed a simple level generation algorithm using :lua:class:`RNG` and :lua:class:`MapBuilder`.
 In the :doc:`next section <part8>` of the tutorial we'll add a set of stairs and let the player descend deeper into the dungeon!